yzh979/CloudClass-Desktop/README.md

 # fill the config with your agora.io development environment
 ```

-## How to generate RtmToken using your own AppId and Secret
+## how to generate RtmToken using your own AppId and Secret

 ```bash
 # If .env.dev contains `REACT_APP_AGORA_APP_ID` and `REACT_APP_AGORA_APP_CERTIFICATE` configurations, the client will automatically generate an RTM Token for you